dortania/OpenCore-Install-Guide/Setting up your Config/Haswell.md

 The two ig-platform-id's we use are as follows:

-* `0x19120000` - this is used when the iGPU is used to drive a display
+* `0x0D220003` - this is used when the iGPU is used to drive a display
-   * `00001219` when hex-swapped
+   * `0300220D` when hex-swapped
-* `0x19120001` - this is used when the iGPU is only used for compute tasks, and doesn't drive a display
+* `0x04120004` - this is used when the iGPU is only used for compute tasks, and doesn't drive a display
-   * `01001219` when hex-swapped
+   * `04001204` when hex-swapped

-We also add 2 more properties, framebuffer-patch-enable and framebuffer-stolenmem.
-The first enables patching via WhateverGreen.kext, and the second sets the min stolen memory to 19MB.
+I added another screenshot as well that shows a `device-id` fake in case you have an HD 4400 which is unsupported in macOS.

+For this - we follow a similar procedure as our above ig-platform-id hex swapping - but this time, we only work with the first two pairs of hex bytes.
+If we think of our device id as `0xAABB0000`, our swapped version would look like `0xBBAA0000`.
+We don't do anything with the last 2 pairs of hex bytes.

+The device-id fake is setup like so:

+* `0x04120000` - this is the device id for HD 4600 which does have support in macOS
+   * `12040000` when hex swapped

 `PciRoot(0x0)/Pci(0x1b,0x0)` -> `Layout-id`